 Scratch lottery cards are everywhere in Taipei.
 Everywhere.
 I'm talking store windows, I'm talking night markets, I'm talking entire stores dedicated to the sale of lottery scratch cards.
 There are even lottery cafes (as I call them) that sell scratch cards with patio seating like you're enjoying a croissant in France.

 I did a little bit of research (like.... clicked the first 3 links in google) on why lotto cards are such a phenomenon, but I never really got any leads.
 I prefer that.
-It is a cultural oddity.
-People in Taipei just love their damn lotto.
+From my observation, people in Taipei just love their damn lotto.

 2. NO TRASH CANS

 For a city that is known for its street food AND its impeccably clean streets/metro, something did not add up in Taipei.
 There were hardly any garbage cans.
 Ever.
 Every single day I would walk for blocks with an empty cup or wrapper in my hand, eyes frantic for a place to discard it.
-A pocket in my backpack eventually just became my trash pocket (trust me, I didn't like it either), and I would fill it up during my outings, and empty it later at my hostel.
+A pocket in my backpack eventually just became my trash pocket, and I would fill it up during my outings, and empty it later at my hostel.

 3. NO GROCERY STORES